 - In your browser's address bar, examine the URL of the SampleWorldCities service.
 It should look like this: https://namegeog865.e-education.psu.edu/server/rest/services/SampleWorld...

 - Copy the URL that you see in the web browser address bar and paste it in a web browser on your own computer (not your EC2 instance).
 You should see the same thing as you did from your EC2 instance (be sure you've already set the SampleWorldCities Sharing Properties to allow Everyone to view it, like we did in a few pages earlier).
 Your computer made a request to ArcGIS Server running on the EC2 instance, somewhere off in Amazon data center land.
 The instance then sent the image back to your home computer.
 You have successfully created a public GIS server!

 All services are driven by GIS data.
 With ArcGIS Server, these are the geodatabases, shapefiles, map documents, and so on, that you are accustomed to working with in ArcMap and ArcCatalog.
 The sample services here are no different.
 Let's examine some of the data that drives these services.
 The data is preconfigured on your instance.

 - Maximize your remote desktop session again and open Windows Explorer on your instance (click the folder icon in the taskbar).

-Notice that you have a C: drive of 100 GB and a D: drive of 50 GB.
-Cloud Builder sets up these drives when you create your instance.
-The C: drive is on the instance itself, meaning that your instance has a 60 GB hard drive.
-Attached to this is another drive of 50 GB that has automatically been attached and configured as D: and has been given the name of "GIS Data".
+Notice that you have a C: drive of 100 GB.
+Cloud Formation sets up this drive when you create your instance.
+The C: drive is on the instance itself, meaning that your instance has a 100 GB hard drive.

-You might remember that you specified the size of this particular drive (the D drive) when you were in Cloud Builder.
-The course instructions told you to change the default 100 GB to 50 GB, since we won't be using very large datasets in this course.
+You might remember that you specified the size of this particular drive when you were in the Cloud Formation template.
+The course instructions told you to leave the default at 100 GB, which is the minimum required by ArcGIS Enterprise.